 If you have a TVOD (purchase or rental) product, keep in mind that coupons only work on purchases in USD.
 This means if you have other currencies enabled, customers purchasing from regions where their native currency is accepted will not be able to take advantage of a coupon.
 So if you’ll be offering a coupon, we recommend disabling international currencies from your product in order to reduce confusion for your international audience.

-If you generate live content, take a look at this article for live events for a refresher.
+If you generate live content, take a look at the Selling-live-pay-per-view article for live events for a refresher.
 Some best practices to consider are:

 - If you’re offering a product for a limited period of time, it’s best to mention the date it’s going to be taken down (as opposed to the duration of time during which it will be available).
 The inclusion of a concrete date helps reduce confusion for your customers.